from sklearn.model_selection import cross_val_score

 There are four things I especially like about using a randomized search instead of a grid search:

-Number 2.
-It’s easier to control the computational budget of a randomized search.
+Second, it’s easier to control the computational budget of a randomized search.
 You can test how long a small number of searches takes, and then if you have a certain amount of time available for a search, you can simply choose the number of iterations that can be completed within that time period.

-Number 4.
-Randomized search will sometimes produce even better results than grid search because you can try a finer grid.
+Fourth, randomized search will sometimes produce even better results than grid search because you can try a finer grid.
 For example, let’s say you were tuning a parameter that allowed continuous values from 0 to 1.
 If you were using a grid search, you might try the values 0, 0.5, and 1.
 But if you were using randomized search, you might try the values 0, 0.01, 0.02, and so on.
 It may turn out that the best value for this parameter is around 0.3, and randomized search could help you to find that out, whereas this grid search would have no chance of finding that out.

-If you do need to create a fine grid of numbers for a randomized search, one useful function is NumPy’s linspace.
-For example, this code specifies that I want 101 equally spaced values, starting with 0 and ending with 1.
+If you do need to create a fine grid of numbers for a randomized search, one useful function is NumPy’s linspace

 import numpy as np